 A list of questions and answers to common questions about the Community Grants program.

-We’ve made a few changes to the 2023 program including introducing an online application form and revising the grant assessment criteria.
+We’ve made a few changes to the 2024 program including changes to the focus areas and revising the grant assessment criteria.

 Yes.
 We expect to receive more applications than we can fund.
 Applications will therefore be assessed against six criteria.